jazzband/django-mongonaut/README.rst

 If you want to pay the maintainers of this project to support it again, please contact @pydanny and/or @garrypolley.

+If you want to join the maintenaince team to bring it back to life, please contact @pydanny.

 About
 =====